Ring stacks conjecturally related to the stacks $BT_n^{G,\mu}$: as a quotient of

 \subsection{A model for $\SR_{n,\BF_p}^\oplus$}

 {ss:applying Lau equivalence to B_{n,F_p}} By \S\ref{sss:F:B_n to B_n} and \S\ref{sss:V on B_n in characteristic p}, the DG ring $B_{n,\BF_p}$ is equipped with operators $F,V$ satisfying the usual identities.
-So we can apply to $B_{n,\BF_p}$ the Lau equivalence $\fL$ (see Proposition~\ref{p:Lau equivalence}) and get a $\BZ$-graded DG ring ind-scheme, which we denote by $B_{n,\BF_p}^\oplus$.
+So we can apply to $B_{n,\BF_p}$ the Lau equivalence $\fL$ (see Proposition~\ref{p:Lau equivalence}) and get a $\BZ$-graded\footnote{By a $\BZ$-graded DG ring we mean a DG ring equipped with an \emph{additional} $\BZ$-grading.} DG ring ind-scheme, which we denote by $B_{n,\BF_p}^\oplus$.

 We have a canonical surjective quasi-isomorphism $B_{n,\BF_p}^\oplus\epi A_{n,\BF_p}^\oplus$, where and $A_n^\oplus$ is the model for $\SR_n^\oplus$ constructed in \S\ref{ss:economic model for hatsR_n oplus}.
 So $B_{n,\BF_p}^\oplus$ is a model for $\SR_{n,\BF_p}^\oplus$.